stan-alam/middleware/hapi/inAction/chap01/notes.md

 4. Handlers: Describe how a matched route should be processed POST /resources > handler: function() {....}
 GET /resources/{app-id} > handler: function() {....}
-5, Plugins: Extend the server with new functionality
+5. Plugins: Extend the server with new functionality

+#
-  * Servers:
+    Servers:
-  Everything begins with a *server*, the container for the hapi *application*.
-Every other object i.e connections, routes, handlers, plugins are created or used in the context of the *server*.
+    Everything begins with a server, the container for the hapi application.
+Every other object i.e connections, routes, handlers, plugins are created or used in the context of the server.

+    Connections:
+    Connections are used for the attaching a nic to the server, so the server can start accepting incoming requests.
+By using connections, you can have a single hapi server listen on multiple ports, this can be useful for applications using TLS.

+    Routes:
+    Routes tell hapi that you're using certain type of requests.
+Routes are created with a set of actions/options, including the HTTP verb that is the actions/options along with the path. e.g /about
+     When a request arrives at the hapi server, hapi will attempt to find a route that matches the request.
+When it successfully pairs the request with a route, it will call the handler to process(or handle) the request.

+     Handlers:
+     Every time you create a route, you will specify a handler.
+A Handler tells hapi(server)how to respond to the HTTP request.
+A handler can take several forms.
+THe most flexible is defined as a javascript function with access to a request object and a reply interface.